scjkk-jo/inflammation/README.md

 ## Description

-This repository has some files used during the UoL CDT training
+This repository has some files used during the University of Leeds CDT training

 ## Author